dentarg/auth0-blog/_posts/2018-01-31-android-development-15-libraries-you-should-be-using.markdown

 This test class checks to see if "Hello World!" is displayed when `MainActivity` is opened.

 From our study of the various test libraries, we deduce that JUnit competes with no one as it works together with other libraries.
 Espresso gives us a good platform for our user interface tests.
-Both Mockito and Roboelectric have similar capabilities, but Roboelectric achieves testing with fewer code.
-Roboelectric also offers more functionalities like being able to test views.
-Roboelectric also has the advantage of being supported by Google engineers.
+Both Mockito and Robolectric have similar capabilities, but Robolectric achieves testing with fewer code.
+Robolectric also offers more functionalities like being able to test views.
+Robolectric also has the advantage of being supported by Google engineers.

 ## Android Libraries—Database Helpers